 Pulling up an Internet search might be second nature to you by now.
 But a little forethought into where you begin your hunt can make your life much easier.
 Save yourself the time wading through basic Google search results and utilize some of these tools to ensure your results will be up to par with academic standards.

-As a student at Rasmussen College, you’ll have access to library resources and librarians to help you with your research or writing for any of our classes.
-Visit our student experience page to learn more about the support you’ll have at Rasmussen College.
+As a student at Rasmussen University, you’ll have access to library resources and librarians to help you with your research or writing for any of our classes.
+Visit our student experience page to learn more about the support you’ll have at Rasmussen University.

 EDITOR’S NOTE: This article was originally published in December 2009.
 It has since been updated to include information relevant to 2017.